MAGICAL KENYA

 Masai Mara National Reserve is the most renowned destination in Kenya for wildlife enthusiasts, and boasts an incredible array of animals, including lions, leopards, cheetahs, elephants, rhinos, buffaloes, giraffes, zebras, wildebeest, gazelles, and so much more.

-One of the most awe-inspiring events in the Masai Mara is the Great Migration, occurring from July to October each year.
+One of the highlights of safari in Masai Mara is the Great Migration, occurring from July to October each year.
 Witness millions of wildebeest, zebra, and gazelle as they traverse the Mara River from Tanzania to Kenya in search of lush pastures.
 This extraordinary journey is fraught with danger, as these majestic creatures face crocodiles, hippos, and predators along the way.

 Immerse yourself in the rich culture of the Maasai people, who call the Masai Mara home.
 Experience their traditional way of life by visiting their villages and gaining insight into their customs and traditions.
 Enhance your Kenya safari experience by partaking in a bush walk led by a Maasai warrior, who will reveal the secrets of the savanna.